papacupr/AppliedMachineLearningChessProject/README.md

-# CNN Chess Model using Stockfish evaluations
+# CNN Chess model using Stockfish evaluations

 - ChessCNN: Defines a chess board data gathering method which creates a random board using python chess APIs, then has Stockfish read the board and give it an evaluation in favor of black or white.
 The board is then separated into 3-dimensions which accounts for the 8x8 board and the 6 different pieces: Black/White Pawns, Bishops, Knights, Rooks, Queens, Kings, and then all the possible white and black attack squares.
 I then build a CNN which had 2 convolutional layers, 2 batch normalization layers, 2 acctivation layers, a flatten layer, then 2 dense layers to finalize 1 dimensional output.